Dean of College of Health Sciences, Co-Director of Human Assessment Lab

 B.S., Dietetics, minor Chemistry, Marshall University

-Dr. Shortie McKinney, former dean of the College of Health Professions at Marshall University, is dean of the School of Health and Environment.
+Dr. Shortie McKinney, former dean of the College of Health Professions at Marshall University, is dean of the College of Health and Sciences.

 Prior to her post at Marshall, McKinney was associate dean for Research and Graduate Studies in the College of Arts and Sciences at Drexel University, where she also chaired the Department of Bioscience and Biotechnology.
 She is a professor of nutrition.